BollinsureLife Insurance

 Tobacco Use

-Smokers pay 2-3x more than non-smokers for the same coverage.
+Smokers pay 2-3x more than non-smokers.
 Former smokers can qualify for non-smoker rates typically after 12 months smoke-free.

 Quitting saves significantly on premiums